alan-turing-institute/tapas/docs/source/library-of-attacks.rst

 - ``criterion`` (see `above <Trainable-threshold attacks>`_).

 ``DensityEstimator`` objects implement a ``.fit`` method, training parameters :math:`\theta` from a dataset, and a ``.score`` method, returning a density :math:`y\in\mathbb{R}` for records :math:`y`.
-The main ``DensityEstimator`` provided by ``PrivE`` is the internal class ``sklearnDensityEstimator``, which wraps a ``scikit-learn`` density estimator, and is used by the constructor of ``ProbabilityEstimationAttack``.
+The main ``DensityEstimator`` provided by ``TAPAS`` is the internal class ``sklearnDensityEstimator``, which wraps a ``scikit-learn`` density estimator, and is used by the constructor of ``ProbabilityEstimationAttack``.

 SyntheticPredictorAttack
 ~~~~~~~~~~~~~~~~~~~~~~~~

 Synthetic predictor attacks are attribute inference attacks that train a machine learning model to predict the value of :math:`x_s` from known attributes :math:`x_{-s}`, :math:`C_\theta`, on records in the synthetic data.
 This is a common privacy attack, where correlations between attributes are exploited to predict the sensitive attribute (see, e.g., Correct Attribution Probability CAP [2]_).
-However, whether such attacks present a privacy risk is controversial, as an attacker can make a guess with accuracy better than random *even if* the target user is not in the dataset. ``PrivE`` circumvents this issue by randomising the sensitive attribute independently from other attributes.
+However, whether such attacks present a privacy risk is controversial, as an attacker can make a guess with accuracy better than random *even if* the target user is not in the dataset. ``TAPAS`` circumvents this issue by randomising the sensitive attribute independently from other attributes.

 Disclaimer